Vinaygond/Vinaygond.github.io/aboutme.md

 ### My hobbies

-To be honest, I just have two hobbies: programming and biking.
+To be honest, I just have two hobbies: hip-hop, programming and biking.